viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 ## Set up your hardware

-For each sensing machine, connect the PM sensor to a USB port on the machine's SBC.
+1. For each sensing machine, connect the PM sensor to a USB port on the machine's SBC.
+2. Enable serial communication on each SBC.
+   For example, if you are using a Raspberry Pi, SSH to it and [enable serial communication in `raspi-config`](/get-started/installation/prepare/rpi-setup/#enable-communication-protocols).

-Position your sensing machines in strategic locations, and connect them to power.
+3. Position your sensing machines in strategic locations, and connect them to power.
    Here are some ideas for where to place sensing machines:

    - At home:
      - In an outdoor location protected from weather, such as under the eaves of your home
      - In the kitchen, where cooking can produce pollutants
      - Anywhere you spend lots of time indoors and want to measure exposure to pollutants
    - At work:
      - At your desk to check your exposure throughout the day
      - Near a door or window to see whether pollutants are leaking in

 ## Configure your air quality sensors